-I was mere seconds away from buying the new iPhone 5 (available for pre-order since this morning), but then I wondered…
+I was mere seconds away from buying the new iPhone, but then I wondered…

-“Will the iPhone 5 work when I travel?” is a question you have to ask yourself before sinking $600-$800 on it.
+“Will the iPhone 5 work when I travel?” is a question I was asking myself a lot before I’m ready to pay $600-$800 for it.

 A global-ready phone is more important to me than having a bigger screen, so I had to know.
 I investigated… and here’s what I found out.